Khushvircheema/noteit-api/README.md

 You can create update and delete notes.

 ## Technologies Used
-1. React
+1. JavaScript
-2. React Router
+2. Node.js
-3. Material-UI (or any other UI library you used)
-4. Axios (for making API requests)
+3. Express.js
+4. MongoDB
+5. Render for deployment
+6. npm